haviethung3004/Netmiko-mcp/README.md

 Example commands you can use:

 ```
-"Show the running interfaces on the router R1 and R2"
+"Show the running interfaces on the router R1"

 "Configure interface GigabitEthernet0/1 with IP 192.168.1.1/24"

 "Display the routing table"

-"Check the status of BGP neighbors"
+"Ping 8.8.8.8 from router R1"
 ```

 To use this tool, simply:
 1. Configure your Claude Desktop with the MCP server
 2. Open Claude Desktop and select the "Cisco-IOS-config" tool
-3. Provide the network device credentials when prompted
+3. Provide the network device credentials when prompted (HOST, USERNAME, PASSWORD)
 4. Enter your network commands in natural language

 ## 🔍 Technical Details